-The name of the person under sentence of death is, his inmate number within the Department of Correction is and he is presently confined at the (insert name of the institution where confined).
-In connection with this Notice the following representations are made: 1.
-The sentence of death was imposed by the (insert name of court) in cause number ; 2.
-The sentence and the underlying conviction have been appealed to the Indiana Supreme Court and the appeal and postconviction proceedings were concluded in that Court on (insert dates of decision of the Indiana Supreme Court on direct appeal and, if applicable, on the denial of postconviction relief); 3.
-The person under sentence of death will/will not (select one) be represented by counsel when a petition for relief is presented to the United States District Court; 4.
-There is presently no date of execution set; or an execution date of (insert date);
+The name of the person under sentence of death is , his inmate number within the Department of Correction is , and he is presently confined at the (insert name of the institution where confined).
+In connection with this Notice the following representations are made:

+1. The sentence of death was imposed by the

+(insert name of court) in cause number ;

+2. The sentence and the underlying conviction have been appealed to the Indiana Supreme Court and the appeal and postconviction proceedings were concluded in that Court on (insert dates of decision of the Indiana Supreme Court on direct appeal and, if applicable, on the denial of postconviction relief);

+3. The person under sentence of death will/will not (select one) be represented by counsel when a petition for relief is presented to the United States District Court;

+4. There is presently no date of execution set; or an execution date of (insert date);

-5. The person under sentence of death will/will not (select one) seek a stay of execution before/upon (select one) the filing of the petition for relief referred to in this Notice and will/will not (select one) be seeking the appointment of counsel to represent him in the
+5. The person under sentence of death will/will not (select one) seek a stay of execution before/upon (select one) the filing of the petition for relief referred to in this Notice and will/will not (select one) be seeking the appointment of counsel to represent him in the proceeding.

-1 3 \$30.00 docketing fee prescribed by 28 U.S.C. § on without sufficient funds to prepay the \$20.00
+6. This Notice is accompanied by the \$30.00 docketing fee prescribed by 28 U.S.C. § 1914(a) or submitted by or on behalf of a person without sufficient funds to prepay the \$20.00 docketing fee.

+Date:

-Date: (Signature)
+(Signature)

 (Name)